 Of course, this does not affect the warranty obligation of SwissSign regarding advice and the issuing of certificates.

 Reasons for revoking a certificate or declaring it invalid:

 Both the certificate holder and also the CA can revoke a certificate.
+If a certificate must be revoked or is incorrect and that is not yours, please report it to SwissSign using the contact page so that SwissSign can initiate a revocation.
 With e-mail certificates with organization entry the corresponding organization can also request the revocation.
 CA/SwissSign puts revoked certificates (serial number) on the corresponding Certificate Revocation List (CRL) which is publicly accessible and referenced in all SwissSign certificates.

 You can revoke SwissSign certificates in three ways:

 Technical terms and contract terms